In event of a non-BJP, Cong govt, a dark horse would emerge as India’s next PM

 New Delhi, May 09: Who will win the 2019 Lok Sabha elections.
 This is a million dollar question that everyone wants to know, but for a clear picture one would need to wait until May 23.

-The last two remaining phases are crucial and would be a real test for the ruling BJP as well the other opposition parties.
-A recent meeting between the Chief Ministers of Telangana and Kerala, K Chandrashekar Rao and Pinarayi Vijayan had raised eye-brows.
+The last two remaining phases are crucial and would be a real test for the ruling Bharatiya Janata Party (BJP) as well the other opposition parties.
+A recent meeting between the chief ministers of Telangana and Kerala, K Chandrashekar Rao and Pinarayi Vijayan had raised eye-brows.

-Top political analyst.
-Dr. Sandeep Shastri says that KCR is keeping all his options open.
+Top political analyst Dr. Sandeep Shastri says that KCR is keeping all his options open.
 He would pitch tent with the party that is closer to forming the government.
 He is now seeing a non-BJP, non-Congress front emerging and in this event he senses a chance for himself.

 How political parties and their election symbols are amusing voters

-Maharashtra many believe would see some change.
+"Many believe Maharashtra would see some change.
 It is said that within the NDA, the Shiv Sena is not doing too well.
 The BJP would actually carry the Shiv Sena with it.
 The other crucial states are West Bengal and Odisha.
 Will the BJP enter double digits in Bengal or can it put a hold on the BJD would be crucial factors.
 In the other states the trend is visible.
-I do not see any major change.
+I do not see any major change".

 As battle shifts down South, a lot at stake for all parties